Roxanne Reid - Africa Addict

 Tulbagh accommodation: Morgansvlei Country Estate and wedding venue

 Just 20 minutes away from Tulbagh along the R46 is Ceres, where you’ll find Ceres Zip Slide Adventures.
 Kit up with a special harness, helmet and gloves and get an adrenalin rush on eight slides from 100 to 290m long among the rock formations of the Schurweberg.
 Total distance is 1.4km.
 Great fun for the whole family (ages 3 and older) but small children will need to do tandem slides.
-Book ahead.
+Book ahead and rent a Go-Pro on your helmet if you want a memento of your adventure.

 16. See an Anglo Boer War blockhouse

-Anglo Boer War blockhouse near Tulbagh and Wolseley
+An Anglo Boer War blockhouse on the R43 near Wolseley

 17. Visit Bosjes chapel and gardens

-Take a detour past Bosjes Wine Estate in the Breede Valley, between Wolseley and Ceres, to see a wedding chapel inspired by a bird in flight.
+Take a detour past Bosjes Wine Estate in the Breede Valley, between Ceres and Worcester, to see a wedding chapel inspired by a bird in flight.
 As unusual as it is beautiful, it opened in March 2017.
-Take a walk around the indigenous gardens, through the sculptural water fountain and stop for tea/coffee and cake in the tea garden nearby.
+Take a walk around the indigenous gardens, with indigenous forest, Renosterveld, succulents, and water plants around the sculptural water fountain and stop for breakfast, lunch or just coffee and cake in the café nearby.
+For those looking for something less casual, there’s also a fine dining restaurant on the property.

 18. Drive Bain’s Kloof Pass

-If you’re travelling from Cape Town/Paarl/ Wellington to or from Tulbagh, don’t miss driving over the historic Bain’s Kloof Pass.
+If you’re travelling from Cape Town/Paarl/Wellington to or from Tulbagh, don’t miss driving over the historic Bain’s Kloof Pass.
 Built by the masterful Andrew Geddes Bain from 1849-1853, this 18km engineering masterpiece on the R301 is now a national monument.
 As the official ‘gateway to the north’, Bain’s Kloof Pass would have seen many ox wagons and horse-drawn carts back in the 19th century.
 Today, it’s a snaking tarred pass through indigenous vegetation to a height of 594m, with the river running like a ribbon at the bottom of the deep kloof.
+The road is in good condition after being extensively renovated and reopened in 2022.

 Best time to visit Tulbagh

 Tulbagh is a year-round destination; it just depends what you’re looking for.
 If you love sunny skies and hot days, summer would be the time to visit.
-But if you want to enjoy hot chocolate or red wine around a log fire, with the chance to play in the snow nearby, then winter will appeal to your romantic side.
-April has an autumn feel with the vineyards turning red and gold, while September is a spring time of new growth and blossoming fruit trees.
+But if you want to enjoy hot chocolate or red wine around a log fire, then winter will appeal to your romantic side.
+April has that autumn feel with the vineyards turning red and gold, while September is a spring time of new growth and blossoming fruit trees – and my personal favourite month to visit.

 Where to find it